Twanghofer/web-accessibility-documentation/docs/best-practices.md

 }
 ```

-## Making cards accessible
+## Don't wrap content in a `<a>` tag

-Cards are often used to display a summary of information, and can be used to link to more detailed information.
-They are often used in lists, such as a list of blog posts or search results.
+Often times it is tempting to wrap a whole section of content in a `<a>` tag, to make the whole section clickable.
+This is not a good practice, because it makes it harder for screen reader users to understand the content.

-### Card structure
+### Alternative structure

-To make the card accessible, the card should be a `<article>` element with an `aria-labelledby` attribute.
-The `aria-labelledby` attribute should point to the heading element inside of the card.
-If the card should be clickable, create a `<a>` element inside the card, that stretches to the full size of the card.
+To make such a component accessible, the component should be a `<article>` element with an `aria-labelledby` attribute.
+The `aria-labelledby` attribute should point to the heading element inside of the component.
+Create a `<a>` element inside the card, that stretches to the full size of the card.
 The `<a>` element should also have an `aria-label` attribute that describes the link destination.

 ```html
 <article class="card" aria-labelledby="card-heading">